Mahalanobis balancing: a multivariate perspective on approximate covariate balancing: Proposed Methodology

 \subsection{High-dimensional Mahalanobis balancing}

-In the high-dimensional setting where $K$ is large compared to the sample size $n$, balancing all basis functions becomes a difficult problem even when each of the unadjusted basis functions is approximately balanced.
-The difficulty can be partly explained from the multivariate perspective: when the basis functions are mutually independent, the squared Mahalanobis distance increases linearly with $K$, and hence multivariate imbalance can be hardly controlled.
-Exact balancing is infeasible, and univariate approximate balancing becomes more difficult to obtain optimal high-dimensional threshold parameters.
+In the high-dimensional setting where $K$ is large compared to the sample size $n$, it becomes very difficult to simultaneously balance all basis functions even when each of the basis functions is approximately balanced in the univariate sense.
+The difficulty is easily seen from the multivariate perspective: when the basis functions are mutually independent, the squared Mahalanobis distance increases linearly with $K$, and hence multivariate imbalance can be hardly controlled for large $K$.
+Exact balancing is infeasible, and it becomes more difficult for univariate approximate balancing to obtain optimal threshold parameters.

 Mahalanobis balancing is still feasible in the high-dimensional situation under the mild conditions that the weight matrix is positive-definite and the basis functions are bounded.
 Moreover, it still only needs to tune one threshold parameter.
-By minimizing multivariate imbalance to some extent, Mahalanobis balancing generally produces more balanced weights and less biased ATE estimation compared to univariate approximate balancing.
+By minimizing multivariate imbalance to some extent, Mahalanobis balancing generally produces more balanced weights and less biased treatment effect estimation compared to univariate approximate balancing.

 We provide asymptotic property for the MB-based ATE estimator in the high-dimensional situation.
 We choose the entropy function as the loss function.

 \begin{assumption} Assume the following conditions: